aofei/air/README.md

 A gas is a function chained in the HTTP request-response cycle with access to `air.Request` and `air.Response` which it uses to perform a specific action, for example, logging every request or recovering from panics.

+If you've got a good HTTP middleware, you can simply wrap it into a gas by calling the `air.WrapHTTPMiddleware()`.

 If you are looking for some useful gases, simply visit [here](https://github.com/air-gases).